MetalMuffin/fe24-vc-slutprojekt/Project-Overview.md

 The fe24-vc-slutprojekt is a collaborative project with the goal of contributing to a repo through forking.
-Each group has contributed to external repos through forking, thereby sharing their features without being contributors.
+Each group has contributed to external repos through forking, thereby sharing their features without being contributors. lägg till